SandeepVattapparambil/react-materialize/README.md

 **React Material** is a simple, yet efficient and advanced ReactJS wrapper library for MaterializeCSS UI framework.
 You can build awesome UI for your web applications using MaterializeCSS Components built and wrapped in ReactJS.

 ## Motivation
+[MaterializeCSS Framework]() has been my favourite UI library since its inception.
+Since then I have used MaterializeCSS for all of my personal, hobby projects as wll as in the projects I worked officially.
+MaterializeCSS emphasizes on Google's Material Design Principle which makes use of flat UI rich in colors and motion.
+Google's Android operating system makes use of this design principle.
+MaterializeCSS framework brings Material Design into the world of web applications.

 ## Build Status